In 2024, more than 80,000 people across the country died from fatal drug overdoses.

 Our study found various trends of drug abuse across the 2,000 people we polled when we asked them to identify their highest level of education.

 For those we polled with any level of college education, we found that alcohol was the most commonly misused substance over the longest period of time.
-According to the National Survey on Drug Use and Health, more than 86 percent of Americans over the age of 18 reported that they’d consumed alcohol at some point in their lives.
-In 2015, they also found that more than 15 million adults in the U.S. were also identified with Alcohol Use Disorder (AUD) and only 1.3 million people received treatment for it.
+According to the National Institute of Health (NIH), nearly 80% percent of Americans over the age of 12 reported that they’d consumed alcohol at some point in their lives.
+In 2023, the NIH’s National Survey on Drug Use and Health also found that 28.9 million people ages 12 and older had alcohol use disorder (AUD) within the past year, but only 2.3 million received treatment for it.

 Drugs With a Desire To Quit

-We asked the American’s we surveyed to what extent they desired to quit using drugs or substances they were currently consuming on a regular basis.
+We asked the Americans we surveyed to what extent they desired to quit using drugs or substances they were currently consuming regularly.

-Less than half of the 2,000 people we polled who told us they regularly consumed substances including marijuana, alcohol, and ecstasy told us they actually wanted to quit.
-Long term use of both marijuana and alcohol can have lasting effects on the brain and other organs, including the parts of the brain that control memory, overall brain development, and the potential to develop severe mental defects.
+Fewer than half of the 2,000 people we polled who told us they regularly consumed substances, including marijuana, alcohol, and ecstasy, said they actually wanted to quit.
+Long-term use of both marijuana and alcohol can have lasting effects on the brain and other organs, including the parts of the brain that control memory, overall brain development, and the potential to develop severe mental defects.

 Our survey also revealed that a majority of people using certain substances told us they wished they could stop.
-More than three-quarters of the 2,000 people we polled who admitted missing illicit drugs including methamphetamine, crack cocaine, depressants (like tranquilizers), and adrenal told us they wanted to quit using them.
+More than three-quarters of the 2,000 people we polled who admitted missing illicit drugs, including methamphetamine, crack cocaine, depressants (like tranquilizers), and stimulants, told us they wanted to quit using them.
 In some cases, wanting to quit can seem easier said than done.
 Withdrawal symptoms from cocaine can include depression, fatigue, and insomnia.
-For those looking to quit, government approved medicines as well as therapy options can help them overcome the challenges of withdrawal.
+For those looking to quit, government-approved medicines as well as therapy options can help them overcome the challenges of withdrawal.

 Young Users

-People we polled about their history of substance abuse told us the most popular time to try alcohol for the first time were between the ages 12 and 19.
-According to the NSDUH, an estimated 623,000 adolescents between the ages of 12 and 17 have alcohol use disorder – a condition more prevalent in young girls than young boys.
-Research has shown that exposing children to alcohol at home in casual settings is actually more likely to result in kids having had full drinks or gotten drunk before entering High School.
+People we polled about their history of substance abuse told us the most popular time to try alcohol for the first time was between the ages 12 and 19.
+Research has shown that exposing children to alcohol at home in casual settings is more likely to result in kids having had full drinks or gotten drunk before entering high school.

 The age of 16 was also the most common response for people having tried marijuana for the first time, while 20 was the most common age for people in the U.S. trying cocaine and ecstasy for the first time.
-A 2012 survey found that more than one in 10 High School seniors reported using synthetic marijuana in the past year at the time they were surveyed.
-A recent study also found that young adults enrolled in college are more likely to begin using marijuana than young people the same age not in college.
+A 2022 CDC survey found that more than 30% of high school seniors reported using marijuana within the past year, and more than 6% used it daily over the past month.

 The Impact of Drugs on Men and Women

 Based on our survey, we found that men were more prone to long term alcohol and marijuana use than women.
-Women are generally more likely than men to use more forms of illicit substances, their abilities to become dependent on these drugs is still the same.
-Despite men being the most likely to use most forms of drugs, we found that women were more likely to indicate using illicit substances including opiates, benzodiazepines, and methamphetamine over longer periods of time than men were.
+We also found that women were more likely to indicate using illicit substances, including opiates, benzodiazepines, and methamphetamine over longer periods of time than men were.

 More than one in 10 people we polled told us they started either drinking alcohol or doing drugs because their friends were doing it, and nearly one in 10 said they started because of peer pressure.
-This pressure may not exclusively exist between the people they interact with on a regular basis, as research has found the some that teens using social media sites like Facebook or Instagram are also more likely to use drugs.
-Experts on the subject suggest that often times the idea of peer pressure can come from within, where a young person believes their friends or peers have done something, without really knowing that it’s happened.
+This pressure may not exclusively exist between the people they interact with regularly, as research has found that some teens using social media sites like Facebook or Instagram are also more likely to use drugs.
+Experts on the subject suggest that the idea of peer pressure can come from within, where a young person believes their friends or peers have done something, without really knowing that it’s happened.

-This pressure can still feel very real, however, and can follow young people into adulthood when it comes to their ability to make important decisions regarding the misuse of illicit substances.
-In less than eight percent of our results did survey participants tell us that they started doing drugs because they were curious, and less than two percent of the 2,000 we polled told us they started using drugs just for fun.
+This pressure can still feel very real, however, and can follow young people into adulthood.
+Fewer than 8% of our survey participants told us that they started doing drugs because they were curious, and fewer than 2% told us they started using drugs just for fun.

 Methodology